-Guns Don’t Make Us Safe: Debunking the Self-Defense Myth
+Guns Don’t Make Us Safe: Debunking The Self-Defense Myth

 In 2014:

-❖ Only 1.1% of victims or intended victims of a violent crime used a firearm in self-defense.
+- Only 1.1 percent of victims or intended victims of a violent crime used a firearm in self-defense.

-❖ Only 0.2% of victims or intended victims of a property crime used a firearm in self-defense.
+- Only 0.2 percent of victims or intended victims of a property crime used a firearm in self-defense.

 According to recently published research in the journal Personality and Social Psychology Bulletin, 87 percent of handgun owners report that protection or self-defense is their principal reason to own a firearm — even though research has shown that having a gun in the home — regardless of the number of guns or how they’re stored — increases the risk of homicide or suicide.